RenataKaras/minishell/README.md

 }
 ```
 Now, multiple inputs can be given and using up/down arrow, previous commands can be seen.
 Library header readline/history.h needs to be included for compiling.

+3. Copy the envp so that we dont mess up with the actual envp
+4. Make custom env, unset and export function